Soukous: Europe and the United States

 In the late 1960s and early 1970s, soukous became a predominant popular African dance style across Africa and into the continent's diaspora in Belgium, France, the UK, and the United States.
 During this period, a surge of Zairean musicians moved to Belgium and France, primarily driven by the hegemony of the Mobutu Sese Seko regime, which propagated propaganda songs as part of the Authenticité campaign to foster a sense of national identity and pride through ideological slogans of the one-party state, the Movement Populaire de la Révolution (MPR).
 This state ideological shift gradually infiltrated Zairean popular music, with popular musicians embracing the regime's ideology and documenting its achievements.
-Mobutu's encouragement of urban musicians paralleled Mao Zedong's approach in China, where music served the revolution.
-As a result, the globalization of Congolese urban music expanded, leading to a massive exodus of musicians to African and European countries, most notably Belgium and France.
-Many youths with limited employment options gravitated towards a music career, with Kinshasa's soukous scene becoming an attractive choice.
-Journalist Susan Orlean, writing for the New Yorker, observed that many African musicians were recording in France and Belgium during the mid-1970s, even though, at the time, there were no shops in France exclusively selling African music.
-Their records were typically produced in Parisian or Brussels studios and shipped back to Africa for distribution.
+Mobutu's use of music as a political tool has often been compared to Mao Zedong's use of music during the Chinese Cultural Revolution.
+At the same time, Congolese urban music continued to spread internationally, leading many musicians to settle in African and European countries, particularly Belgium and France.

+The soukous rapid growth also attracted many youths in Kinshasa who saw music as one of the few available career opportunities during a period of limited employment.
+Journalist Susan Orlean noted that by the mid-1970s, many African musicians were recording in studios in Paris and Brussels, even though France did not have stores dedicated entirely to African music.
+Records were often produced in Europe and then shipped back to Africa for sale and distribution.
 Nonetheless, the growing African diaspora in France, over a million people, mostly from Francophone nations including Gabon, Benin, Togo, Mali, Chad, Côte d'Ivoire, Senegal, and Zaire, provided a strong listener base.
-Soukous stood out as a cosmopolitan and widely appreciated genre.
-Tabu Ley Rochereau made history as the first African artist invited to perform at Paris's Olympia Hall in December 1970, where he attracted few connoisseurs and set a precedent for subsequent Zairean musicians.
-Abeti Masikini followed suit, becoming the second Zairean and the first female soukous artist to grace the Olympia stage alongside Mireille Mathieu and Hugues Aufray.
-This momentum continued with Masikini's performance at Carnegie Hall in New York on 11 March 1974, setting the stage for burgeoning singers, griots, and other lesser-known divas from Africa.
+Soukous became known as a cosmopolitan and widely appreciated genre, with several Congolese artists helping introduce the style to major international stages.
+Tabu Ley Rochereau became the first African artist invited to perform at the Olympia Hall in Paris in December 1970, where he attracted few connoisseurs and set a precedent for subsequent Zairean musicians.
+Abeti Masikini followed suit, becoming the second Zairean and the first female soukous artist to perform there alongside Mireille Mathieu and Hugues Aufray.
+Masikini also performed at Carnegie Hall in New York on 11 March 1974.
+An expanding African nightlife scene developed in Paris, beginning with clubs such as Keur Samba near Place de la Concorde in 1975, followed by venues including Black and White Club, Atlantis, Timmy's, L'Alizé, and Au Petit Tam-Tam.